FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 The rise of API's brought a much welcome change: automation tools such as Puppet, Ansible and Terraform not only *automate* the installation of a certain software but also *document* how the setup works.

-When engineers first go into automation they tend to reserve a part of the work to be done manually.
+When engineers first go into automation, they tend to reserve a part of the work to be done manually.
 For example they might use Ansible to create virtual machines and install some basic tools and install the rest of the software stack by hand.
 This approach is workable where the software stack cannot be automated but should be avoided for software where this is not the case as the lack of automation usually also means a lack of documentation as described above.

 Automation tools are also not equally suited for each task.
 Terraform, for example, expects full control of the infrastructure that is created by it.
 Manual installation steps afterwards are not supported.
 This approach gives Terraform the advantage that it can also *remove* the infrastructure it creates.
 Removing the infrastructure is paramount when there are multiple temporary environments deployed such as a dev or testing environment.